Life in Taiwan

 What happens if I change my address?

 You must log in to the Gold Card Application portal and update your details there within 30 days of moving.
-Address changes are free, however the system can’t support free changes at the moment.
-You will be initially charged 500NT, but within a few weeks you will receive communication about your refund.
+Address changes are free.

 How do I change my address?

 You must change your address online.
 Go to the Gold Card Portal.
 Click “I want to apply” and login using the username and password you used when applying for your gold card. select “Application” then “Information change of Employment Gold Card”.
 Follow the steps including uploading proof of your address (such as a copy of your lease) and pick up location.
+After you submit your updated information, you will receive an automated email that says “steps of the online payment and the delivery have been completed,” even though you did not actually have to submit payment for the address change.
 The “Information Change” will be processed and they will get back to you per email if things are missing.
 Your new Gold Card with the latest address will be available for collection within approximately two weeks.
-Don’t forget to bring your passport, current goldcard and electronic payment receipt.
+Don’t forget to bring your passport, current Gold Card, and electronic “payment receipt” (which will show a “payment amount” of 0).
+Note: Family members of a Gold Card holder must update their address in person at the National Immigration Agency.

 What if I don’t update my address?